Updates: August 2024

 As generative AI typically relies on a predefined dataset and cannot automatically be trained using user input and prompts, providing clearer prompts (known as ‘prompt engineering’) can help achieve results more in line with user intentions.

 Within the legal profession, an early example of generative AI is Harvey AI.
-This is a multi-tool platform that can assist lawyers in every practice area with their daily workflows in almost any language.
+This is a multi-tool platform that can assist lawyers in every practice area with daily workflows in almost any language.

 Harvey has been reported to enhance aspects of legal work such as: